FarmData2/FarmData2/components/README.md

   - e.g. any API calls that were made in `created` have completed.

 - If an error occurs, the component must emit an `error` event with a `String` message as the payload.
+The component should also print more detailed information to the console for debugging.
+See `CropSelector` for an example.

   - The entrypoint will handle the error.